twolodzko/extraDistr/cran-comments.md

-This update fixes bugs preventing compiling the code on RedHat linux (and possibly other operating systems other then Windows, Mac OS X, Ubuntu, or other ones used in CRAN checks).
+This update fixes bugs preventing code from compiling on RedHat linux.
+The reason for this issue is a mistery for me, but it was easy to fix.
+I'm providing the update so the code compiles on any platform.

 Moreover minor changes in documentation were made, interface for *prop distribution functions was changed and additional possibility for sampling from categorical distribution was added.

+The changes can be compared here: https://github.com/twolodzko/extraDistr/compare/d0d912f92e6e9ce7588b30f4052f25b7626c4025...683099dbd43b94477dcd66a2ee2cce495250a12c